mcelle888/todo-frontend/README.md

 03/06/2024 {Changes to state management and testing}
 - Refactored state management in LandingPage (Item modal and List modal state is now managed together)

+04/06/2024 {Added testing}
+- Added testing to all components, pages and services using react testing library and vitest